Jonathan97-web/MyPortfolio/README.md

 - [ElephantSQL](https://www.elephantsql.com) used as the Postgres database.
 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
+- [Lucidchart](https://www.lucidchart.com) used to create the ERD flowchart.
 ## Database Design

 Entity Relationship Diagrams (ERD) help to visualize database architecture before creating models.